|Nutrition Facts (per serving)|

 - 1 1/2 pounds rhubarb leaf stalks (4 cups chopped)

 - 3/4 cup sugar (up to 1 1/4 cups to taste)

 - 1 tablespoon ginger (fresh, grated)

-- Place all the ingredients in a medium sized pot over low heat, starting with the lesser amount of sugar.
+Place all the ingredients in a medium-sized pot over low heat, starting with the lesser amount of sugar.
 Stir constantly until all of the sugar is dissolved.

-- Continue to cook, stirring frequently, until the rhubarb pieces fall apart.
+Continue to cook, stirring frequently, until the rhubarb pieces fall apart.
 When the compote is about as thick as applesauce, turn off the heat.

-- Taste, and add additional sugar if you desire more sweetness.
+Taste and add additional sugar if you desire more sweetness.
 Keep in mind, though, that the sour flavor is part of what is special about rhubarb.
 If you do add additional sugar, return the heat to low and stir constantly until the sugar is completely dissolved.

-- Fill clean canning jars with the rhubarb compote, leaving half an inch of head space.
+Fill clean canning jars with the rhubarb compote, leaving half an inch of headspace.
 Tap the bottom of each jar gently but firmly on the palm of your hand to settle the compote and release any air bubbles.
 Screw on canning lids.

-- Combine with Strawberries: Strawberry-rhubarb is a classic combination.
+- Combine With Strawberries: Strawberry-rhubarb is a classic combination.
 Simply replace 1/2 of the rhubarb with hulled, chopped strawberries and reduce the amount of sugar.

 - Use Honey Instead of Sugar: Choose a mild, lightly colored honey such as orange blossom or clover.
 Use 1/3 less honey than the sugar called for in the recipe.

 - Turn the Compote Into Rhubarb Sorbet: Chill the compote in the refrigerator overnight (8 to 12 hours), or as long as 24 hours.
 Process in an ice cream machine according to the manufacturer's instructions.